fbdtemme/torrenttools/docs/comparison.rst

 Other metafile utilities
 =========================

-Multiple other BitTorrent metainfo utilities exist.
+Multiple other BitTorrent metafile utilities exist.
-This feature table provides some information on their capabilities and shortcomings.
+This feature table provides some information on their capabilities.

 .. csv-table::
     :align: center